 English is essential to all aspects of a child's development.
 Our students come from diverse backgrounds and bring understandings and skills that reflect their experiences in their homes and communities.
 Our aim is to share, strengthen and build on the language and literacy capabilities of all students to increase their ability to participate in all aspects of life, both in and beyond school.

-Students participate in a two hour English block daily, where they focus on the development of reading and viewing, writing and speaking and listening skills.
+Students participate in a two hour English block daily, with a 25min daily phonics instruction, where they focus on the development of reading and viewing, writing and speaking and listening skills.
 Each student is continually monitored and provided with explicit teaching as a whole class, in small groups and individually to ensure they are suitably challenged.

 Speaking and listening take place throughout the entire school day, across ALL learning areas.
 Students recognise that speaking and listening provide opportunities to exchange information, to share and explore ideas, and to express opinions and listen to the opinions of others.
 They participate in discussions, conversations and presentations in small and large groups, learning to vary their speaking and listening skills to suit the context, purpose and audience.